reg1reg1/reg1reg1.github.io/_posts/2020-03-20-Natas-Wargames-2.md

 __"Even AES is insecure in ECB mode"__

+I feel that this was the hardest challenge so far.
 Here, we see we can query using an input, but there is no option to view the source code.
 When we query something , the query is displayed in the URL header.
 Let us dive further into that.
 If some of you have worked on cryptopal challenges before, this is familiar territory.

 See the query from URL header (after URL decode): (I supplied 'a')